github/docs/content/admin/user-management/customizing-user-messages-for-your-enterprise.md

 {% note %}

-**Note:** You can only set up mandatory messages once (it's not possible to reset a mandatory message).
+**Note:** After you configure a mandatory message for {% data variables.product.product_location %}, you cannot change or remove the message.

 {% endnote %}